A demon witch from another world comes to conquer.

 I shouted, “Move in a circle around the intersection.
 Don’t let her know where you are.
 Go, Go, Go!”

 It’s funny how when so many things are happening a plan just pops up.
 This one was too drastic to inform H.Q.
-I knew many humans wouldn’t approve.
+I knew many wouldn’t approve even in war.
+I say end it as quick as you can.

 The witch managed to say the first syllable of her spell before she was sucked into the singularity.
 Then, there was a maelstrom, the wormhole closed, and the ghouls turned to dust.